Updated 11/2024

 - Enter Italy and apply for an Italian residence permit (permesso di soggiorno) for lavoro autonomo.

-Do you need the Partita IVA if you are a Digital Nomad?
+Do you need the Partita IVA if you are a Digital Nomad in Italy?

-The digital nomad is Italy’s latest visa option that can be very helpful for remote workers.
+Yes, digital nomads residing in Italy will still need a Partita IVA.
+The digital nomad visa is Italy’s latest visa option that can be very helpful for remote workers.
 However, when it comes to taxes, you’ll still find yourself in a situation like most freelancers.

 By living more than 182 days of the year in Italy, you are a “tax resident”.
 That means you will need to set up the proper tax code and pay income taxes to Italy in order to remain compliant.